Ivan Zelic: International career

 Zelic was a regular of the Australian Under 20s, or Young Socceroos, starting 11 leading up to and during the World Youth Cup in Malaysia in 1997.

 After the World Youth Cup, he became the captain of the Australian Olympic team or Olyroos leading up to the Sydney 2000 Olympics but fell out of favor with Australian Olympic team coach Raul Blanco.

 Blanco eventually invited Zelic to be part of the Olympic squad for the 2000 Olympics in Sydney, but Zelic declined the offer.

 Acting career

 Zelic has guest starred in Australian shows including All Saints, Home and Away and Packed to the Rafters.

 In 2015, he played the lead role in "Colt 13", a short film directed by Luke A. McKay, which played at numerous film festivals and earned Zelic a best actor award at the Sydney Indie Film Festival.

 Directing career

 In 2008, Zelic wrote and directed his first short film, The Sin Bleeder, with cinematographer Marc Windon.
 The short film played at numerous short film festivals, including the Bondi Short Film Festival.

 His follow-up, Ruthless Days, also appeared at a number of short film festivals across Australia, including the Melbourne Underground Film Festival.

 Personal life

-Zelic is the younger brother of former Australian international footballer Ned Zelić and the older brother of former SBS football presenter Lucy Zelic.
+Zelic is the younger brother of former Australian international footballer Ned Zelic and the older brother of former SBS football presenter Lucy Zelić.